The Kings Kids

 The Kings Kids is an American Christian punk band that primarily plays punk rock.
 Hailing from Salinas, California, the band started making music in 2005, and released Set Sail and Seek…, a studio album, in 2011.

-Background

-The Kings Kids is a Christian punk band from Salinas, California.
-Their members are vocalist, Jason Martinez, guitarist, Josh Galvan, bassist, Lupe Gutierrez, and drummer, Milo Zavala.

 Music history

 The band commenced as a musical entity in 2005, with their first release, Set Sail and Seek…, that was released on November 5, 2011, with Thumper Punk Records.